-When we refer to the maximum capacity of a water storage container, we are referring to the amount of liquid it can hold when full.
+When we refer to the maximum capacity of a water storage container, we refer to the amount of liquid it can hold when full.
 This is the most important piece of information you must consider before choosing the best water storage container for you.
-The rule of thumb is that each member of your family will need 1 gallon of clean water per day to maintain hydration and hygiene.
-If you have a large family, you may want to look into larger tanks or multiple, stackable storage containers that are easily stored upon one-another.
+The rule of thumb is that each family member will need 1 gallon of clean water per day to maintain hydration and hygiene.
+If you have a large family, you may want to look into larger tanks or multiple, stackable storage containers easily stored upon one-another.

-There are several water storage containers available that are 55-gallons, and many folks may be wondering why everybody does not purchase one of these.
+Several water storage containers are available that are 55-gallons, and many folks may be wondering why everybody does not purchase one of these.

 Besides space being an issue for many people, you must remember that 55 gallons of water weigh several hundred pounds.

 If you do go this route, you must accept that your water storage container may not ever move when it is full.
 Some people prefer somewhat smaller tanks that have handles and are much lighter when full.
 It all comes down to personal preference and the space you have available.

 This is an important factor for me and many of the people I work with.
 The last thing you want is to need your reserve water container, and you realize that it has been leaking or that the spigot/valve is broken.
 This can cause massive headaches and can sometimes have even bigger ramifications during an emergency.
 We prefer to have all our spigots, valves, and threading made from brass or stainless steel.
 Plastic is great for many things, but these are not those things.

 We also prefer to have our storage containers be made from thicker, durable plastic or metal that can take a beating.
 Remember, during an emergency, you may be dealing with a ton, and if your water storage container cannot handle it, then it might as well just not be there.